 Your HVAC system may be the most costly item in your home.
 It’s also what you rely on to keep your home comfortable year-round.
 To keep it functioning properly, regular maintenance is essential.
-And when it comes to regular maintenance, changing your AC filter tops the list in terms of what’s most important.
+And when it comes to routine maintenance, changing your AC filter tops the list of most important.

 What Does Your AC Filter Do?

-If you have a central air conditioner, any AC filters typically lie along the return ducts.
-The more common locations for Arizona homes are the wall or ceiling, but you may also find filters in the AC unit itself or a furnace.
+AC filters typically lie along the return ducts if you have a central air conditioner.
+The more common locations for Arizona homes are the wall or ceiling, but you may also find filters in the AC unit or a furnace.

-The filter does exactly what its name implies: It filters impurities out of the treated air before it enters the living space.
+The filter does precisely what its name implies: It filters impurities out of the treated air before it enters the living space.
 Dirt, dust, allergens, and more get trapped in your AC filter.
 Over time, those impurities accumulate, clogging the filter.
 The result is obstructed airflow, leading to an overworked air conditioner.
-In addition, the filter stops working as well, meaning all the dust and general ick you see on your filter finds its way into your home.
+In addition, the filter stops working, meaning all the dust and general ick you see on your filter finds its way into your home.

-During the hottest months of the year, when it seems like your system runs pretty much nonstop, you should change your AC filters once a month.
+During the hottest months of the year, when your system runs nonstop, you should change your AC filters once a month.
 If you have reusable filters, you should clean them once a month.
-When the weather is cooler and the unit runs less often, you can switch to an every other month schedule.
+When the weather is more relaxed, and the unit runs less often, you can switch to an every-other-month schedule.
 However, if you have furry critters in your home, you may want to stick to monthly AC filter changes or cleanings.